Breastfeeding Toolkit A

-1. Medela Purelan 100 lanolin ($21.90) to apply after every feed to help you avoid and treat dry or sore nipples.
+Medela Purelan 100 Nipple Cream lanolin ($21.90) to apply after every feed to help you avoid and treat dry or sore nipples.

-10. Dr Brown's 4oz glass bottle and silicone bottle sleeve ($32.80) as a back up.
+Dr Brown's 4oz glass bottle ($19.90) as a back up.
 I'm a big fan of glass baby bottles (think: heating milk), and the silicone sleeve means the glass won't shatter when (not if) you drop it.
 These ones have a cool inner air vent so you don't aerate the milk as you feed the baby, helping with gassy, refluxy, colicky babies.
 Even if you don't use it until later, having one bottle on hand (as a Plan B) can do wonders for your mental health.

-11. Dr Brown's Bottle Brush ($10.90) which is a really easy way to stop your bottles, pump parts and Haakaa pieces smelling like last night's dinner, lol.
+Silicone Bottle Brush ($17.90) which is a really easy way to stop your bottles, pump parts and Haakaa pieces smelling like last night's dinner, lol.

 Tommee Tippee Closer to Nature Breast Milk Storage Bags ($19.90 for 36-pack) to freeze whatever milk you have collected, whether it's with your Haakaa milk collectors, Haakaa pump or Spectra hand pump, toss the milk in here, date it, and throw it in the freezer.
 You'll have a full 'spare' bottle for emergencies in no time.
 Comes in a pack of 25 pre-sterilised, double zip-lock, self standing, freezer-safe, drop-proof milk storage bags.